ml1944190/COMP575_F2017/README.md

 ```sudo apt-get install libcap2-bin```

 ```sudo setcap cap_sys_ptrace=eip /usr/bin/gdb```

-To use QT Creator to debug your already running program click the "Debug" menu.
+o use QT Creator to debug your already running m click the "Debug" menu.
 Choose "Start Debugging" and then "Attach to Running Application...".
 You will be able to use the graphical interface to GDB from here.